-When asking for funding, have a clear business plan ready.
-In order to get ready for this step, the SCORE Success Blog offers information on running a woman-owned business, and has a mentor program.
-The National Association of Women Business Owners also has a list of resources and how-to guides.
+Keep in mind that when you are asking for funding, you should have a clear business plan ready.
+And in order to get ready for this critical step, the SCORE Success Blog offers information on running a woman-owned business; they even offer a mentoring program.

 Forming your business can be challenging, especially since you may lack the financing and consulting to hit the ground running in the beginning stages.
 This is where awesome companies like Incfile can assist you in forming your business entity, understanding your state filing fees and taxes, provide you with business license research and much more.
 Incfile has registered agents and tools to help you successfully form your business and maintain daily operations.

 Other important initial steps you may need assistance with include state tax registration, obtaining a business license and acquiring an employer identification number.
 If you are eager to learn more about everything related to your new business, click through the Learning Center — it's jam-packed with useful information for every challenge and business type.

 It takes a village to make a business successful, and women entrepreneurs need to lean on each other for support and guidance through the triumphs and the setbacks.
 There are plenty of communities both online and offline that a woman business owner can and should join.
 Here are just a few to check out and see whether they're a good fit for you: